james246/urlwatcher/README.md

 Watch a URL for the presence or absence of some markup.
 An email notification is sent upon detection, using supplied mail server credentials.

+Useful for checking if a web page changes in some way, like an shop item coming back in stock.
+Works best when daemonized, checking away in the background at regular intervals.

 Usage example
 -------------